sidj94/Zookeeper-ubuntu/README.md

-This Project is about setting up a Zookeeper cluster in conatiners using docker image
+Zookeeper cluster in conatiners using docker image